mrousavy/react-native-vision-camera/START_CRASH_FINDINGS.md

 - Subsequent iPhone 15 Pro launches were denied because the device was locked: `Unable to launch com.margelo.nitro.camera.example.simple because the device was not, or could not be, unlocked`.
 - The attached Teams video shows an app crash alert after an active video recording session, but it does not expose a native stack.
 It supports the general "active camera plus output/session state changes" trigger shape, not the internal AVFoundation diagnosis by itself.

+CI observations from PR #4001 / Harness AWS Device run `27018903509`:

+- Build iOS passed.
+- Test iOS executed on a multi-camera iOS device exposing wide, ultra-wide, telephoto, dual, dual-wide, triple, lidar-depth, and true-depth devices.
+- The new Harness test completed 120 cycles on `Back Camera` in 25.766s: `reconfigures outputs and immediately restarts from Camera lifecycle callbacks`.
+- iOS Harness summary was green: 12 test suites passed, 125 tests passed, 15 skipped, 0 failed.
+- The GitHub `Test iOS` job still reported failure because the Device Farm step itself returned failed, but the Harness output did not contain an AVFoundation crash, app crash, failed test, or assertion.
+- Android also ran the new test and completed 120 cycles in 27.414s.
+Android failed in unrelated existing suites (`photo`, `coordinates`, `controller`, `video`), not in the new Camera-view repro.

-Negative evidence: the iPhone SE result suggests the crash is not a simple deterministic JavaScript loop bug on all hardware/OS combinations.
-Hardware, OS version, camera topology, or a narrower recording/output transition likely matters.
+Negative evidence: the iPhone SE result and the first iOS Device Farm result suggest the current loop is not sufficient to deterministically reproduce the crash.
+Hardware/OS version, camera topology, recording state, recorder preparation, lens switching, mount/unmount timing, or a narrower output transition likely matters.

 ## Verification done